-Make the most of blueberries in season by making this sugar-free blueberry jam that can last you the rest of the year.
-This delicious recipe from Kilner uses no sweeteners and instead highlights the natural sweetness and tartness of this wonderfully blue fruit.
+Blueberries are in season!
+Make the most of it by batching some of this sugar-free blueberry jam.
+This delicious recipe from Kilner uses no sweeteners and instead highlights the natural sweetness and tartness of this wonderful berry.

 Blueberries are richer in disease-fighting antioxidants than most fruits and vegetables, including spinach and strawberries, making this a great staple for your home.
 Blueberries are also a wonderful source of fibre, vitamin C, vitamin K, and manganese minus the high sugar and calorie content found in other berries.